rtmigo/filememo_py/README.md

 File-based **memoization** decorator.
 Caches the results of expensive function calls.
 Retains the cached results between program restarts.

-CI-tested with Python 3.8-3.9 on macOS, Ubuntu and Windows.
+CI tests are done in Python 3.8-3.9 on macOS, Ubuntu and Windows.

 ---

-The function can be "expensive" because it is slow, or uses a lot of system resources, or literally makes a request to a paid API.
+The function can be **expensive** because it is slow, or uses a lot of system resources, or literally makes a request to a paid API.

 The `memoize` decorator returns the cached result when the same function